jxz12/EcoBuilder/README.md

 # Other
-make leaderboards more explorable score explanation and show highest on tap (or make it blink?) health and traits hide if empty tap more fidelity in link balls remove/disable layout groups as soon as levels are spawned
+make leaderboards more explorable health and traits hide if empty tap more fidelity in link balls remove/disable layout groups as soon as levels are spawned